simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 07-Jan 09 2025
+Solar Radiation Storm Forecast for Jan 08-Jan 10 2025

-              Jan 07  Jan 08  Jan 09
+              Jan 08  Jan 09  Jan 10
 S1 or greater   15%     15%     15%

-Rationale: A slight chance for S1 (Minor) solar radiation storming will persist through 09 Jan as multiple CME producing regions transit and exit the western limb.
+Rationale: A slight chance for S1 (Minor) solar radiation storming will persist through 10 Jan as multiple CME producing regions transit and exit the western limb.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 06 2025 1624 UTC.
+The largest was at Jan 07 2025 2305 UTC.

-Radio Blackout Forecast for Jan 07-Jan 09 2025
+Radio Blackout Forecast for Jan 08-Jan 10 2025

-              Jan 07        Jan 08        Jan 09
+              Jan 08        Jan 09        Jan 10
 R1-R2           70%           65%           60%
-R3 or greater   25%           20%           15%
+R3 or greater   20%           20%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a decreasing chance for isolated R3 (Strong) or greater events through 09 Jan.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for isolated R3 (Strong) or greater events through 10 Jan.
+This is based on the magnetic complexity and persistent activity of Region 3947.

 ```